 The timeline for becoming a registered nurse (RN) often varies according to the individual's education path of choice and speed of their studies.
 Additional state licensing and regulations can also affect how long it takes to enter the profession.
-Both 2- and 4-year institutions provide education, which can lead to becoming an RN.
+Both 2- and 4-year institutions provide degree programs that help students launch a career in nursing.

 Becoming a Registered Nurse